opendilab/DI-engine-docs/source/02_algo/multi_agent_cooperation_rl_eng.rst

 Research Direction
 -----------------------
-For the MARL cooperation task, the simplest idea is to directly apply the single-agent reinforcement learning method to the multi-agent system, that is, each agent regards other agents as factors in the environment, and still learns according to the single agent way to update the policy by interacting with the environment; This is the idea of independent Q-learning, independent PPO methods, but due to the non-stationarity of the environment and the locality of agent observations, these methods are difficult to achieve good results.
+For MARL cooperation tasks, the simplest idea is to directly apply single-agent reinforcement learning methods to multi-agent systems.
+Specifically, each agent regards other agents as part of the environment, and then utilize the single agent reinforcement learning paradigms.
+This is the basic idea of independent Q-learning, independent PPO, but due to the non-stationarity of the environment and the locality of agent observation, these methods are difficult to achieve good results.

-At present, MARL cooperation mainly adopts the method of CTDE (centralized training and decentralized execute), and there are two main types of solutions, Valued-based MARL and Actor-Critic MARL.
-For details, please refer to the following figure:
+At present, the cooperative tasks in MARL mainly adopt the CTDE paradigm (centralized training and decentralized execution), which mainly include two types of learning methods, Valued-based MARL and Actor-Critic MARL.
+Please refer to Figure 2 for details:

 .. image:: images/MARL_cooperation_algo.png
    :align: center